matsui528/annbench/README.md

 ## How it works

 ### Config
 - All config files are on `./conf`.
-You can edit config files to change parameters.
+You can edit the config files to change parameters.

 ### Download
 - Download a target dataset by `python download.py dataset=DATASET`.
 Several datasets can be downloaded at once by `python download.py --multirun dataset=DATASET1,DATASET2,DATASET3`.
 See [hydra](https://hydra.cc/) for more detailed APIs for multirun.
 - The data will be placed on `./dataset`.
-The logs are written on `./log`.

 ### Run
 - Evaluate a target algorithm (`ALGO`) with a target dataset (`DATASET`) by `python run.py dataset=DATASET algo=ALGO`.
 You can run multiple algorithms on multiple datasets by `python run.py --multirun dataset=DATASET1,DATASET2 algo=ALGO1,ALGO2`.
 - Indices (data structures for search) are stored on `./interim`.
 They are reused for each run with different query parameters.
 - The search result will be on `./output`.
-The same file will be on `./log` as well.
-For example with `algo=annoy` and `dataset=siftsmall`, the result file is `./output/siftsmall/annoy/result.yaml`, and it is identical to something like `./log/2020-03-11/22-30-59/0/result.yaml`.
 - By default, we run each algorithm `num_trial=10` times and return the average runtime.
 You can change this by: `python run.py num_trial=5`

 ### Plot
 - You can visualize the search result by `python plot.py`.
 This script checks `./output` and generate figures for each dataset on `./result_img`.
-- As is the case in `run.py`, the same figure is written on `./log` as well.
 - In order not to print query parameters, you can set the flag false: `python plot.py with_query_param=false`.
 - To change the size of the image: `python plot.py width=15 height=10`

+### Log
+- When running `run.py` or `plot.py`, the output files will be on `./log` as well.
+For example with `python run.py algo=annoy dataset=siftsmall`, the result file will be saved on (1) `./output/siftsmall/annoy/result.yaml` and (2) `./log/2020-03-11/22-30-59/0/result.yaml`.

 ## Supported datasets
 | dataset | dimension | #base | #query | #train | misc